Arunachal Pradesh: Flora

-In the year 2000 Arunachal Pradesh was covered with 63,093 km2 of tree cover (77% of its land area).
-It harbours over 5000 plants, about 85 terrestrial mammals, over 500 birds and many butterflies, insects and reptiles.
+In the year 2000, Arunachal Pradesh was covered with 63,093 km2 of tree cover (77% of its land area).
+It harbours over 5,000 plants.
 At the lowest elevations, essentially at Arunachal Pradesh's border with Assam, are Brahmaputra Valley semi-evergreen forests.
 Much of the state, including the Himalayan foothills and the Patkai hills, are home to Eastern Himalayan broadleaf forests.
 Toward the northern border with Tibet, with increasing elevation, come a mixture of Eastern and Northeastern Himalayan subalpine conifer forests followed by Eastern Himalayan alpine shrub and meadows and ultimately rock and ice on the highest peaks.
 It supports many medicinal plants and within Ziro valley of Lower Subansiri district 158 medicinal plants are being used by its inhabitants.
 The mountain slopes and hills are covered with alpine, temperate, and subtropical forests of dwarf rhododendron, oak, pine, maple and fir.
 The state has Mouling and Namdapha national parks.